Being diagnosed with human papillomavirus (HPV) can be a nerve-wracking experience. You don’t need to panic, but you do need to be informed.

 5. Regular tests help keep an eye on precancerous signs

 HPV may lead to cervical cancer in some cases.
-Thanks to routine Pap smears and follow-ups when needed, doctors can track problems before cancer develops.
+Thanks to routine Pap tests and follow-ups when needed, doctors can track problems before cancer develops.
 If your doctor recommends it, you can have a colposcopy, a simple procedure that uses a magnifying lens that looks for very small abnormalities on the cervix that can’t be seen by the naked eye.
 The HPV test and Pap tests will help your health provider find anything precancerous long before it becomes cervical cancer.

 6. There are many treatment options for cervical cancer